 The Princeton Review’s NCLEX Options

 What you won’t get is any live instruction element.
-If that’s what you’re looking for, take a look at the LiveOnline course, the second option below.
+If that’s what you’re looking for, take a look at the following LiveOnline course:

 NCLEX-RN LiveOnline

-The main advantage of the LiveOnline course, as the name suggests, is the live instruction.
+The main advantage of the LiveOnline course, as the name suggests, is the 18 hours of live instruction.
 If you were fortunate enough in your undergrad training to benefit from a great teacher, you know how effective interpersonal instruction can be for helping you to better absorb and conceptualize difficult material.

 The Princeton Review’s instructors are indisputably high-quality.
 All of them meet the following qualification standards: